Inner Mongolia: Geography

-Officially Inner Mongolia is classified as one of the provincial-level divisions of North China, but its great stretch means that parts of it belong to Northeast China and Northwest China as well.
+Inner Mongolia is a provincial-level subdivision of North China, but its great stretch means that parts of it belong to Northeast China and Northwest China as well.
 It borders eight provincial-level divisions in all three of the aforementioned regions (Heilongjiang, Jilin, Liaoning, Hebei, Shanxi, Shaanxi, Ningxia, and Gansu), tying with Shaanxi for the greatest number of bordering provincial-level divisions.
 Most of its international border is with Mongolia, which, in Chinese, is sometimes called "Outer Mongolia", while a small portion is with Russia's Zabaykalsky Krai.

 Inner Mongolia largely consists of the northern side of the North China Craton, a tilted and sedimented Precambrian block.
 In the extreme southwest is the edge of the Tibetan Plateau where the autonomous region's highest peak, Main Peak in the Helan Mountains reaches 3556 m, and is still being pushed up today in short bursts.
 Most of Inner Mongolia is a plateau averaging around 1200 m in altitude and covered by extensive loess and sand deposits.
 The northern part consists of the Mesozoic era Khingan Mountains, and is owing to the cooler climate more forested, chiefly with Manchurian elm, ash, birch, Mongolian oak and a number of pine and spruce species.
 Where discontinuous permafrost is present north of Hailar District, forests are almost exclusively coniferous.
 In the south, the natural vegetation is grassland in the east and very sparse in the arid west, and grazing is the dominant economic activity.

 Owing to the ancient, weathered rocks lying under its deep sedimentary cover, Inner Mongolia is a major mining district, possessing large reserves of coal, iron ore and rare-earth minerals, which have made it a major industrial region today.

 Climate

 Due to its elongated shape, Inner Mongolia has a four-season monsoon climate with regional variations.
 The winters in Inner Mongolia are very long, cold, and dry with frequent blizzards, though snowfall is so light that Inner Mongolia has no modern glaciers even on the highest Helan peaks.
 The spring is short, mild and arid, with large, dangerous sandstorms, whilst the summer is very warm to hot and relatively humid except in the west where it remains dry.
 Autumn is brief and sees a steady cooling, with temperatures below 0 C reached in October in the north and November in the south.
 Officially, most of Inner Mongolia is classified as either a cold arid or steppe regime (Köppen BWk, BSk, respectively).
 The small portion besides these are classified as humid continental (Köppen Dwa/Dwb) in the northeast, or subarctic (Köppen Dwc) in the far north near Hulunbuir.

+Climate crisis

+The region has increasing desertification and frequent sandstorms, which damages agriculture.